SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 3. **The Apostle Jude** in Jd 4 NET calls the church to defend the truth aggressively against this infiltration of dualistic antinomianism when he says, *&ldquo;For certain men have secretly slipped in among you—men who long ago were marked out for the condemnation I am about to describe—<span style="font-weight:bold;color:orangered;">ungodly men who have turned the grace of our God into a license for evil</span> and who deny our only Master and Lord, Jesus Christ.&rdquo;*
 4. **The Apostle Paul** conquers this extremist 80s sect in Romans 6:1-2,15 when he says, &ldquo;*What then? **Shall we sin because we are not under law but under grace? <span style="font-weight:bold;color:orangered;">Absolutely not!</span>***&rdquo; Paul also debunks [dispensational antinomianism](https://sevenshepherd.github.io/dispensationalism/#antinomianism) when he says, *&ldquo;Do we then nullify the law through faith? <span style="font-weight:bold;color:orangered;">Absolutely not!</span> **Instead we uphold the law**.&rdquo;* (Rom 3:31 NET; 1 Cor 6:9–11; 9:21).

-> Do we then overthrow the law by this faith?
-By no means!
-On the contrary, we uphold the law.

 <!-- > <sup style="font-weight:bold;">1</sup> But false prophets arose among the people, just as <span style="font-weight:bold;">there will be false teachers among you.
 These false teachers will infiltrate your midst with destructive heresies,</span> <span style="font-weight:bold;color:OrangeRed;">even to the point of denying the <span style="font-size:1.2em;color:Red;">Master</span> who bought them</span>.
 As a result, they will bring swift destruction on themselves. <sup style="font-weight:bold;">2</sup> And <span style="font-weight:bold;color:OrangeRed;">many will follow their <span style="font-size:1.2em;color:Red;">debauched lifestyles</span></span>.
 Because of these false teachers, the way of truth will be slandered. &mdash; [2 Peter 2:1-2 NET](https://www.biblegateway.com/passage/?search=2+Peter+2%3A1-2&version=NET)
 >> Second Pet 2:1 describes “false prophets” who “secretly introduce destructive heresies, even denying the Sovereign Lord who bought them.”
 These persons professed to be Christians and were influential teachers of the church. **Peter’s elaboration of them as “brute beasts, creatures of instinct, born only to be caught and destroyed” (v.
 12), “springs without water and mists driven by a storm” (v.
 17), and “slaves of depravity” (v.
 19) shows that the subjects were unregenerate professors of the faith.** The end of their apostasy is described as “swift destruction” (cf. v.
 12b, 17b). &mdash; Dr. Bruce Demarest (Ph.D., University of Manchester), The Cross and Salvation, Chapter Eleven, III.
 Exposition of the Doctrine of Preservation,  D. Some Apostatize Because Unconverted. p.
 457.